 Every Marvel Movie Not In The MCU, Ranked Worst To Best

-Since 2008 when Marvel launched their own cinematic universe of films with the release of "Iron Man" starring Robert Downey Jr., the MCU has been bar none Hollywood's biggest movie series.
-Since that time, it's grown from a handful of loosely connected films, to a deeply rooted complex web of films, television series' and streaming miniseries that form the perhaps the greatest cinematic franchise of all time.
+Since 2008, when Marvel launched its own cinematic universe of films with the release of "Iron Man" starring Robert Downey Jr., the Marvel Cinematic Universe has been, bar none, Hollywood's biggest movie series.
+Since that time, it's grown from a handful of loosely connected films to a deeply rooted, complex web of movies, television series and streaming miniseries that form the perhaps the greatest media franchise of all time.

 Overlooked at a time when other bigger comic book movies were hitting the big screen, "Man-Thing" was produced as part of an expansive deal Marvel made with Artisan Entertainment (before they were bought by Lionsgate) to produce a number of films based on their comics.
 This included "Black Panther," "Captain America," "Morbius," "Deadpool," and "Iron Fist," but while none of those made it past the drawing board under the deal, it seems that "Man-Thing" did.